It lets you practice balance in the water in the prone position.

-- Start to kick with a gentle flutter kick.
+2) Start kicking with a relaxed flutter kick.

-- Pressing your head and chest down this way to make your hips and legs rise in the water is sometimes called pressing your buoy or pressing the T.
+7) When you push your upper body down in this way to get your hips and legs up in the water, it is sometimes referred to as pressing the buoy or pressing the T.

-- If your kick is weak you can give swimming fins a try.
-Just make sure to compensate for sinking hips and legs by pressing your buoy, not by kicking harder with the fins.
+1) If your kick is weak, you can also use swim fins.
+Just make sure that you compensate for the sinking of your hips and legs not by kicking harder but by pushing your upper body down.

-- Don’t overdo this drill, as extending your chin to inhale can strain your neck.
-Once you have integrated how to press your buoy to keep your hips and legs up, move on to the next drill.
+2) Do not overdo this exercise, as lifting your head to inhale can strain your neck.
+Once you have learned how to push your buoy to keep your hips and legs up, move on to the next exercise.

-- A tip for sinkers from Frank, one of our readers: to bring your hips/legs in balance with your shoulders, consciously engage the lower back muscles and also do dry land exercises to strengthen those lower back muscles.
+3) A tip for sinkers from Frank, one of our readers: to bring your hips/legs in balance with your shoulders, consciously engage your lower back muscles and also do dry land exercises to strengthen those lower back muscles.